Paul Robeson: Final years

-Numerous celebrations were held in honor of Robeson over the next several years, including at public arenas that had previously shunned him, but he saw few visitors aside from close friends and gave few statements apart from messages to support current civil rights and international movements, feeling that his record "spoke for itself".
+Over the next several years, numerous celebrations were held in honor of Robeson, several of them in venues that had previously shunned him.
+He saw few visitors except for his closest friends and gave few public statements apart from messages to support current civil rights and international movements, feeling that his record "spoke for itself".

-At a Carnegie Hall tribute to mark his 75th birthday in 1973, he was unable to attend, but a taped message from him was played that said: "Though I have not been able to be active for several years, I want you to know that I am the same Paul, dedicated as ever to the worldwide cause of humanity for freedom, peace and brotherhood."
+Robeson was unable to attend a 75th birthday tribute at Carnegie Hall in 1973, but he recorded a message that was played at the event: "Though I have not been able to be active for several years, I want you to know that I am the same Paul, dedicated as ever to the worldwide cause of humanity for freedom, peace and brotherhood."

 1976: Death, funeral, and public response

-On January 23, 1976, following complications of a stroke, Robeson died in Philadelphia at the age of 77.
+On January 23, 1976, Robeson died in Philadelphia at the age of 77, following complications of a stroke.
 He lay in state in Harlem and his funeral was held at his brother Ben's former parish, Mother Zion AME Zion Church, where Bishop J. Clinton Hoggard performed the eulogy.
 His 12 pall bearers included Harry Belafonte and Fritz Pollard.
 He was interred in the Ferncliff Cemetery in Hartsdale, New York.